agardnerIT/video-recognition-prometheus/README.md

 ## Parameters

 * `--camera-index` (see above)
-* `--sleep-time-between-updates` - Time in seconds.
+* `--sleep-time-between-updates` - (optional) Time in seconds.
 How often should the screen refresh and objects be identified?
 Defaults to `0.5`
-* `--minimum-confidence-required` - How confident does the detection need to be to be displayed and tracked?
+* `--minimum-confidence-required` - (optional) How confident does the detection need to be to be displayed and tracked?
+Defaults to `0.7` (70% certainty)
 * `--model` - (optional) Which model should we use to detect?
 Defaults to `yolov8n`
 * `--hide-live-feed` (optional) Hides the live video feed window
 * `--prometheus-port` (optional) Set the port for Prometheus metrics.
 Defaults to `8000`